json-api/json-api/format/index.md

 * `"links"`: a "links object", providing information about a resource's relationships (described below).
-* `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.
+* `"meta"`: non-standard meta-information about a resource that can not be represented as a [resource attribute] or relationship.

 Here's how an article (i.e. a resource of type "articles") might appear in a document: